SolCharms/Betelgeuse/README.md

 ![Screenshot from 2023-01-16 20-14-00](https://user-images.githubusercontent.com/97003046/212788590-16b3a51d-f317-48f8-916f-dc9c0206da89.png)

+I'll go ahead and repeat the process to make another listing.

+## Supplementing a Futures Contract Purchase Listing

 Now, a futures contract purchase state account can have at most one listing associated to it, but this listing can be supplemented with remaining unlisted purchased futures contract tokens.
 Running

     dex-cli supplement-future-listing -a 1000000